madsbangh/EasyButtons/README.md

 3. Open Unity project.

 ### Add to project Assets
-Alternatively add the code directly to te project:
+Alternatively you can add the code directly to the project:

 1. Clone the repo or download the latest release
 2. Add the EasyButtons folder to your Unity project or import the .unitypackage